Introduction to the Communication and Cultural Competence program

 - If you plan to practice family medicine, read this document about how the “Four principles of family medicine” are related to the CanMEDS’ roles.

-Most cases contains a self-assessment quiz related to the specific case content.
-First, take the self-assessment quiz to determine if you need to study a particular topic or objective prior to completing the case.
+Most modules contains a self-assessment quiz related to the specific case content.
+First, take the self-assessment quiz to determine if you need to study a particular topic or objective prior to completing the module.

 The CanMEDS’ roles were developed by the Royal College of Physicians and Surgeons of Canada.